-This 8 day all-male identified course, will give you the opportunity to develop your leadership, learn outdoor skills and challenge yourself.
-It’s a great start to step into wilderness travel.
+This all-male identified course will give you the opportunity to develop your leadership, learn outdoor skills and challenge yourself — it’s a great first step into wilderness travel.

-A single gendered course allows the group to focus on positive risk taking, working through conflict and communicating about emotions in a peer group at the same developmental stage.
+A single gendered course allows the group to focus on positive risk taking, work through conflict and communicating about emotions in a peer group at the same developmental stage.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

 This course provides an introductory experience in the art and craft of backpacking while exploring a rich national treasure.
-As no prior experience is necessary, Instructors will teach the crew how to cook, set up of tarp shelters and on-trail navigation.
-Instructors also facilitate activities and lessons focused on teamwork, communication and self-discovery.
-Each young person is capable of more than they know, and this course will help students realize their own potential and return to their day to day lives with increased confidence, work ethic and self-awareness.
+As no prior experience is necessary, instructors will teach the crew how to cook, set up of tarp shelters and on-trail navigation.
+Instructors facilitate activities and lessons focused on teamwork, communication and self-discovery.
+Each young person is capable of more than they know, and this course helps students realize their own potential and return to their day-to-day lives with increased confidence, work ethic and self-awareness.

 Outward Bound believes in order for profound learning to take place, there must be time to reflect on the experience.
 Within course, the solo is that opportunity.
 It is a chance to experience solitude in the wilderness without distraction while also taking a break from the physical rigors of course.
 Students are separated from their group for a period of time which depends on course length and Instructor assessment of group capability.
 Solo sites are chosen to provide solitude.
 Participants have all necessary equipment, food and water.
 Solos range in length from 12 hours to 72 hours.

 Yosemite National Park, located in the Sierra Nevada Mountain Range, is famous for breathtaking views of waterfalls, massive granite domes and peaceful alpine meadows.
 Yosemite is home to some of the world’s most treasured landmarks.
-Places like El Capitan, Half Dome and Glacier Point can be seen on the horizon along with dramatic alpine scenery - peaks rising from the valley to elevations above 12,000 feet.
-The beauty of this area inspired John Muir to call Yosemite nature’s temple.
+While this course steers clear of the crowded tourist attractions of the valley, dramatic alpine scenery can be seen in the horizon such as peaks that rise from the valley to elevations above 12,000 feet.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.